Jack Coleman (actor): Career

+Heroes

-Coleman was a main cast member of science-fiction series Heroes, where he played Noah Bennet.
+Coleman was a main cast member of science-fiction series Heroes, in which he played Noah Bennet.
 Coleman states about portraying the character, "It's a combination of the light and dark.
 I don't want to just be a moustache twirling villain."
+In 2015, he reprised his role as Noah Bennet in an "event miniseries" Heroes Reborn, which served as a continuation of the original Heroes storyline.

+2010-present

 Coleman appeared in an episode of The Mentalist in October 2010.
 He played the role of a wealthy, arrogant murder suspect named Max Winter.
-He also played a patient named Joe Dugan (a campaign manager of a New Jersey senator) in the House episode of "Office Politics" in 2010.
+He also played a patient named Joe Dugan (a campaign manager of a New Jersey senator) in the House episode "Office Politics" in 2010.